denisuzhva/ML_task4/README.md

 # ML_task4
-Affinity propagation for Gowalla check-in recommendation
+Affinity propagation for the Gowalla social network